mercmobily/simpleDeclare/README.md

 Limitations won't be a problem if you keep things simple and don't mess with prototypes.
 Specifically:

-  * If you change a method in a constructor's prototype, the `super` attribute of that method will be lost, and `this.inherited( 'methodName', arguments)` will no longer work.
+  * If you change a method in a constructor's prototype, the `super` attribute of that method will be lost, and `this.inherited( methodReference, arguments)` will no longer work.
   * If you inherit from a class multiple times, well, the class will be inherited several times (no dupe checking).
 This affects constructors (which will be called several times), inherited methods, etc. Basically, don't inherit twice from the same class.